 Also, that part about “the race of Joseph” is another way of saying kindred spirit.
 In Anne’s House of Dreams and the novels following, she uses that phrase to describe people (or in this case, books) who resonate with her.

-Every book lover has an opportunity for deeper self knowledge–and more personalized bookshelves–if they’re willing to declutter.
+Every book lover has an opportunity for deeper self knowledge–and more personalized bookshelves–if they’re willing to declutter their books.
 Figure out which of your books are your true friends, and part ways with the rest.
 Here’s how.

 How to Declutter Your Bookshelves